 To achieve this state of relaxed tone, singers are encouraged to investigate their internal blockages to free vocalisation and the uninhibited expressive use of their voices.
 This process can be very exciting, illuminating and almost therapeutic in nature.

 Become a vocal musician with real skills

 The musicianship training that I teach means that singing students develop fluent musical skills such as sight-singing, vocal improvisation and the ability to harmonise effortlessly.
 Such skills are of course very useful in themselves but they also contribute directly to the expressive freedom and authenticity of the singer.
-A skilled vocal musician has a great sense of rhythm and tonality that allows for the development of true artistic expression rather than the kind of karaoke vocal mimicry that we hear too often these days.
+A skilled vocal musician has a great sense of rhythm and tonality that allows for the development of true artistic expression rather than relying on “karaoke sense” or vocal mimicry.

 Once students have mastered the foundations of vocal fluency, I’m happy to prepare them for examinations if that is something they would like to do.
 Having vocal freedom and musical fluency, they can expect to find preparation for singing exams very straightforward and to achieve very high marks.

 My approach works very well with experienced singers and beginners alike, even people who are afraid to sing and would like to challenge this fear.
 Likewise, my model of how to develop free, effortless vocalisation and solid musicianship is very suited to professional or experienced singers who are looking to take their artistic development to the next level.

 Training fluent vocal musicianship can also be an extremely helpful way for singers to develop greater confidence and overcome performance nerves as well as ironing out technical wrinkles.
 And because of my focus on the freedom and health of the singing mechanism, I can also help singers with the process of rehabilitating a voice that is troubled by tension and other vocal problems by gently exploring the effortless resonance and freedom of their natural true voice.